Nicolaspy84/PtitChat/README.md

 /sendfile C <filepath>
 ```

-If everything worked, you should see a "Reconstructed file" notification in user C's console, and find a downloads/ folder in the same directory as your exectubale, with the doanloaded file in it !
+If everything worked, you should see a "Reconstructed file" notification in user C's console, and find a new downloads/ folder in the same directory as your exectubale, with the downloaded file in it !